tzidar/tzidar.github.io/about.md

 ## Fun facts
 * Word of the day circulate from Chapekis, dabble etc.
-* Facetime is my favorite form of communication
+* Facetime is my favorite digital communication
 * never owned an iPhone
 * used to speak pretty good Mandarin Chinese
 * lives in Brooklyn, rides a fixed gear bicycle, and so what